msneddon/nfsim/trunk/NFsim/README.txt

         or macroscopic (TotalRate) interpretation of rate laws.
 Now, NFsim convention matches BNG.
 Previously, NFsim interpreted all rates as microscopic except for global functions, which were interpreted as macroscopic.
 This is now also explained in the user manual.
+Example models for the flagellar motor and oscillating gene expression have been updated correspondingly so that they still produce the same results as in the NFsim paper.

-        Although this was the main update, there were a few smaller items that are updated as well.
-First, users now have the option of outputting gdat files in a comma delimited format (csv), which makes parsing the output file easier in some circumstances, using the flag "-csv".
+        Users also now have the option of outputting gdat files in a comma delimited format (csv), which makes parsing the output file easier in some circumstances, using the flag "-csv".
+Additionally, a bug in the parameter scanning script was fixed that caused the script to crash when scanning a model that includes the local function syntax.

 v1.07   Nov, 2010 - A series of updates to the code were made in this